 cd flask-image-api

-1. Set up a virtual environment and activate it:
+1. Set up a virtual environment and install dependencies:

 python3 -m venv venv